Inheritance tax - notification of inheritance to the tax office

 • Object and value of the acquisition,

-• Legal basis of the acquisition, e.g. statutory succession, will or legacy,
+• Legal basis of the acquisition, for example statutory succession, will or legacy,

 • Personal relationship to the deceased person, such as kinship, sister-in-law or employment relationship,

-• Previous gifts from the deceased person, including type, value and date.
+• Previous gifts of the deceased person, including type, value and date.

 1. Do I also have to submit an inheritance tax return or gift tax return without being asked to do so?